I burned my first cod badly. The edges were crispy, but the middle stayed raw.

 Storing Leftover Cod:

 Cooked cod stays fresh in the fridge for 3 days.
 Let it cool completely first.
-Place fillets in an airtight container.
-Don’t stack them if possible.
-They stick together and break apart.
+Place fillets in an airtight container with parchment paper between each piece.

 Freezing for Later:

-You can freeze cooked cod for up to 2 months.
-Wrap each fillet tightly in plastic wrap.
-Then place them in a freezer bag.
-Remove as much air as possible.
+Freeze cooked cod for up to 2 months.
+Wrap each fillet tightly in plastic wrap, then place in a freezer bag.
+Label with the date.

 Reheating Without Drying Out: